dicook/mulgar_tutorial/README.md

 ## Getting started

-1. You should have a reasonably up-to-date version of R and R Studio, eg RStudio 2024.04.1 and R version 4.4.0 (2024-04-24).
+1. You should have a reasonably up-to-date version of R and R Studio, eg RStudio 2024.09.1 and at least R version 4.4.0 (2024-04-24).
 Install the following packages, and their dependencies.

 ```
 install.packages(c("readr", "tidyr", "dplyr", "ggplot2", "tourr",